Unsolicited parcels? It could be a brushing scam

 Stay organised by keeping track of your orders, and if you receive something unexpected, make sure to note the sender and the contents carefully.

-Regularly check your bank statements to ensure that every transaction listed was made by the account holders, and report any discrepancies immediately.
+Regularly check your bank statements to ensure that every transaction listed was made by the account holders and report any discrepancies immediately.

 Brushing scams may seem minor, but they’re part of a larger web of online deception.
-By staying alert and reporting suspicious activity, we can help protect ourselves, and each other.